 For the Vatican & Catholic Institutions

 The Catholic Church operates in 195 countries and holds more civil registry data than most national governments.
 The Vatican Apostolic Archive in Rome is among the best-preserved institutional archives in the world.
 But 200,000+ parishes across Africa, Latin America, and Asia are completely different.
 Millions of handwritten records in humid, underfunded parish offices.
-One disaster away from permanent loss.
+One disaster away from serious loss.

 1